-4.2.Distribution of website by sector
+4.2.
+Distribution of website by sector

 Figure 2 illustrates the distribution of websites analyzed in this study, categorized by sector.
 It shows that most websites fall under the 'education' category, followed by 'government'.
-The 'others' category comprised 373 websites, representing a variety of sectors including but not limited to industry, sports, tourism, etc., while 'e-commerce' had the fewest, with only 28 sites evaluated.
+The 'others' category comprised 882 websites, representing a variety of sectors including but not limited to industry, sports, etc., while charity had the fewest, with only 32 sites evaluated.